JimHokanson/blog/blog/README.md

 [article link](2020/2020_08_what_do_we_know/)

 How we manage scientific knowledge is a mess, at least when it comes to anatomy and physiology (in my humble opinion).
 I've finally taken some time to jot down some of my thoughts on the matter.
-I'm not optimistic about the future in this area but I figure perhaps the first step is to describe the problem.
+I'm not optimistic about the future in this area but I figure perhaps the first step in moving forward is to describe the problem.
 I'm not sure what the second step is.

 ## July 3, 2020 - Vertical Sheet Navigation in Google Sheets ##